LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/inside-app-folder.rst

 The strange tag ``<app-root>`` represents a key idea behind building templates.
 Angular allows us to define our own tags, which are used as another type of placeholder in an HTML file.
-In this case, ``<app-root></app-root>`` reserves space on the webpage for information supplied by other files.
+In this case, ``<app-root></app-root>`` reserves space on the web page for information supplied by other files.
 Line 12 essentially says, "Display all the content from the ``app`` folder here."

 As we add more pieces to our template, we will define specific tags to help us arrange the different items on the screen.
 This makes it easier for us to keep track of our content.
-For example, if we want to build a webpage that contains a shopping list, a movies to watch list, and family photos, we can define the tags ``<movies>``, ``<grocery-list>``, and ``<family-photos>``.
+For example, if we want to build a web page that contains a shopping list, a movies to watch list, and family photos, we can define the tags ``<movies>``, ``<grocery-list>``, and ``<family-photos>``.
 With these tags, we can reference specific content whenever we want and clearly place it